-1. Knowledge-base of the field of European Public Administration

-- 1.1 A student has knowledge and comprehension of: - (a) the interdisciplinary cores of public administration: policy, governance, and management. - (b) the multi-scale nature of grand societal challenges-integrating the local scale with the regional, and national scales to the global scale. - 1.2 On the basis of (1.1) a student is able to analyze: (i) society and changing contexts, (ii) political and administrative systems, (iii) policy, decision-making and implementation, (iv) organizations and organizing principles, and (v) governance and networks. - 1.3 A student has knowledge and comprehension of the development of ideas in the field of European Public Administration and philosophy of science.

-2. Social scientific research in public administration

-- 2.1 A student is able to perform, under supervision, all aspects of a social scientific study in the field of public administration: - (a) formulate a scientific research question and consistent sub-questions that produces new knowledge in the field of European Public Administration. - (b) formulate testable hypotheses that are logically derived from an appropriate theoretical framework. - (c) develop a feasible research design. - (d) carry out a simple research, using appropriate methods and techniques of the social sciences for data collection and -analysis. - (e) reflect on the results of a study-including their own-in terms of the research design, hypotheses, theory, and the research problem. - 2.2 A student is able to, under supervision, interpret and evaluate the results of social science research, and form a well-reasoned opinion in the case of missing or incomplete data. - 2.3 A student has insight into scientific practice, including the publication system, the importance of integrity, and the use of conclusions and recommendations of the research by politics and society.

-3. Analysis of societal problems and design

-- A student is able to identify and reformulate ill-structured societal problems as a (combination of) a policy, governance, and management problem. - 3.2 A student can analyze a societal problem from the knowledge base of European Public Administration, using knowledge from disciplines relevant to the specific problem, including technology. - 3.3 A student has the creative skills to design a solution to the reformulated societal problem in terms of policy, governance, and management-taking into account (the organization of) its implementation and evaluation. - 3.4 A student is able to reflect on (changes in) the ethical, political, and societal implications of the designed policy-, governance-, or management-solution.
+- 1. Knowledge-base of the field of European Public Administration - 1.1 A student has knowledge and comprehension of: - (a) the interdisciplinary foundations of public administration: policy, governance, and public management. - (b) the multi-scale nature of society and societal challenges-integrating the local scale with the regional, national scale, European, and the global scale.
+1.2 On the basis of (1.1) a student is able to analyse: society and changing contexts; political and administrative systems; policy, decision-making, and implementation; organizations and organizing principles; governance and networks. - 1.3 A student has knowledge and comprehension of the development of ideas in the field of public administration and philosophy of science. - 2.
+Social scientific research in public administration - 2.1 A student is able to perform, under supervision, all aspects of a social scientific study in the field of public administration: - (a) formulate a scientific research question and consistent sub-questions that produces new knowledge in the field - (b) formulate testable hypotheses that are logically derived from an appropriate theoretical framework. - (c) develop a feasible research design. - (d) carry out a simple research, using appropriate methods and techniques of the social sciences for data collection and -analysis. - (e) reflect on the results of a study-including their own-in terms of the research design, hypotheses, theory, and the research problem.
+2.2 A student is able to, under supervision, interpret and evaluate the results of social science research, and form a well-reasoned opinion in the case of missing or incomplete data. - 2.3 A student has insight into scientific practice, including the publication system, the importance of integrity, and the use of conclusions and recommendations of the research by politics and society. - 3.
+Model-guided analysis of societal challenges and design - 3.1 A student is able to employ a model-guided approach to theorizing and problem solving.
+A student is able to use that approach to identify and reformulate ill-structured societal challenges as a (combination of) a policy, a governance, and a public management problem. - 3.2 A student can analyse a societal challenge, combining the knowledge base of public administration with knowledge from relevant disciplines, and including technology. - 3.3 A student has the creative skills to design a (technological) solution to the reformulated societal problem in terms of policy, governance, and public management-taking into account (the organization of) the implementation and evaluation of the design. - 3.4 A student is able to reflect on (changes in) the ethical, political, and societal implications of the designed policy-, governance-, or public management-solution.